-As per the K/DOQI guidelines, vessel mapping (both arterial and venous) should be performed as part of the preoperative HD access evaluation on all patients.
+As per the K/DOQI guidelines, vessel mapping (both arterial and venous) should be performed as part of the preoperative HD access evaluation on all patients unless access to vessel mapping may prolong the wait time and patient meets the criteria below indicating a low risk of fistula failure.
 Preoperative vascular mapping has been shown to increase the proportion of patients dialyzing with fistulae.